-Assessment Item Description Weightage CLO Project & presentation The students are required to select six families of different background as follows; • Young Adult: Ages 18-24 • Adult with or without children: Ages 25-34 • Working Parent or Adult: Ages 35-44 • Midlife: Ages 45-54 • Pre-Retirement: Ages 55-64 • Retired: Ages 65 and over and require to design financial plan for all families separately.
+Assessment Item Description Weightage CLO Project & Assignments & Viva-Voce The students are required to select six families of different background as follows; Young Adult: Ages 18-24 Adult with or without children: Ages 25-34 Working Parent or Adult: Ages 35-44 Midlife: Ages 45-54 Pre-Retirement: Ages 55-64 Retired: Ages 65 and over and require to design financial plan for all families separately.
 The groups are required to submit the financial plans along with a report specifying the needs of each family separately.
 Although students are required to analyze families but the final plan is of the earning member/head of the family.
-The students are required to submit this in 22 nd session.
-The students are also expected to make a small power point presentation for the same. • Feedback: Through rubrics and counselling CLO 1,2,4 & 5 Quiz as required.Two quizzes with multiple choice 20% Quiz 1 -CLO1;
+The students are required to submit this in 22nd session.
+The students are also expected to make a small power point presentation for the same.
+Feedback: Through rubrics and counselling as required.
+30% CLO 1,2,4 & 5 Quiz • Two quizzes with multiple choice questions.
+Question bank of minimum 20 questions to be created for a quiz of 20% Quiz 1 -CLO1; CLO2

-CI O2

-questions.
-Question bank of minimum CLO2

-20 questions to be created for a quiz of Quiz 2- CLO3,
+10 0 : 0 01 02

 10 questions.
-The format of the quiz CLO4 and
+The format of the quiz Quiz 2- CLO3,

-would be 20% basic, 50% intermediate CLO5
+would be 20% basic, 50% intermediate CLO4 and

 and 30% advanced level.
-0200
+CLO5

 • Individual assessment: Moodle based.

 • After 11th sessions and 23th sessions

 Pre/In/beyond class: Beyond class

 Feedback: Moodle grades

-Class Participation • All students are to participate in 10% CLO1, CLO2,
+Class Participation & • All students are to participate in 10% CLO1, CLO2,

-& Discussion discussion in class and in the CLO5
+Discussion forums discussion in class and in the discussion CLO5

-forums discussion initiated at discussion forum
+initiated at discussion forum

 • Individual Assessment: Moodle

 submission

-• 2 sessions as per instructor choice
+2 sessions as per instructor choice

 Pre/In/beyond class: In class

 Feedback : Individual

-End Term • Description: Conceptual and 40% CLO3, CLO4
+End Term Description: Conceptual and application 40% CLO3, CLO4

-Examination application based questions.
-The paper & CLO5
+Examination based questions.
+The paper would & CLO5

-would comprise questions which are:
+comprise questions which are: 20%

-20% basic, 50% intermediate and 30%
+basic, 50% intermediate and 30%

 advanced level.

 As per schedule

 • Coverage- 80% Post Mid Term; 20%

 Pre Mid Term

 • Feedback: Showing of assessed answer

 sheets.